Dre Campbell Farm

 • Leeks

 Wheat, clover, and alfalfa are bad companions because they may harbor onion thrips [1].
-Squash, beans, garlic, shallots, peas, and leeks may also encourage bad insects.
+Squash, beans, garlic, shallots, peas, and leeks may also encourage harmful insects.

 How to Grow Onions

 You can grow onions from seeds, sets, or scraps.
-When it comes to onion sets, these small bulbs are ideal for planting.
-Larger bulbs are more prone to bolting (flowering) earlier than smaller bulbs.
+Onion sets are ideal for planting, as these small bulbs are more prone to bolting (flowering) earlier than smaller bulbs.

 If using sets, plant them at a depth of 1 to 2 inches and a spacing of 2 to 6 inches.
-Additionally, separate rows 12 and 18 inches apart.
+Additionally, separate rows 12 to 18 inches apart.

-To grow from seed, start the seeds about 8 to 10 weeks before you plan to transplant them outside.
-As a general guideline, place seedling transplants 4 and 5 inches apart in rows of 12 to 18 inches wide.
+To grow from seed, start the seeds about 8 to 10 weeks before transplanting them outside.
+As a general guideline, place seedling transplants 4 to 5 inches apart in 12 to 18-inch-wide rows.

 You may use the young plants from the thinning as spring onions in the kitchen.